rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

 export default App;
 ~~~~~~~~

 The helper function `onAuthStateChanged()` gets a function as input and this function has access to the authenticated user object.
 In addition, this passed function is called **every time** something changed for the authenticated user.
 It is called when a user signs up (because it results in a sign in), signs in and signs out.
-If a user signs out, the `authUser` object is null.
+If a user signs out, the `authUser` object becomes null.
 Thus the `authUser` property in the local state is set to null as well and as reaction components depending on it can display different options (e.g. Navigation component).

 Start your application again and verify that your sign up, sign in and sign out works properly and that the Navigation components displays the options depending on the session state accordingly.